golemfactory/eth-warsaw-dc-app/README.md

 > ⚠ IMPORTANT ⚠
 >
-> Make sure that you stopped the `docker-compose` project first before you run the requestor script to not encounter "
+> Make sure that you stopped the `docker-compose` project first before you run the requestor script to not encounter "port taken" issues.
-> port taken" issues.

 ```bash
 cd workspaces/golem-requestor